 Under those tents are innovations that will disrupt markets and your companies.
 The question is, which ones?

 Not every innovation is disruptive, and not every market is vulnerable.
-According to a recent blog by Harvard professor Clay Christiansen, written shortly before the most recent CES event in January, “disruptive innovation,” a term Christiansen coined in 1995, is “the process by which products and services, often less expensive and less sophisticated, move upmarket until they displace established competitors.”
+According to a recent blog by Harvard professor Clayton M. Christensen, written shortly before the most recent CES event in January, “disruptive innovation,” a term Christensen coined in 1995, is “the process by which products and services, often less expensive and less sophisticated, move upmarket until they displace established competitors.”

 Displacement is no fun; it generally means downsizing and can mean demise.
 So directors naturally want their companies to disrupt, rather than be disrupted.
 That’s why NACD launched the NACD CES Experience in partnership with Grant Thornton.
 Participants enjoyed a director-curated tour and program that explored the technology trends of greatest relevance to business, helping attendees see implications for their own companies.